ADA-research/Sparkle/README.md

 ## Installation

-Sparkle is a Python based package, but required several non-Python dependencies to run fully.
+Sparkle is a Python based package, but requires several non-Python dependencies to run fully.
 The easiest installation is through Conda.
 A setup with Python virtual Environment is also possible, but requires more user input for the installation process.

 ### Conda